-Killary Harbour has issues with existing sites relating to stocking levels, lack of growth and seed availability.
-Accordingly, the licensing of new sites in the harbour is not considered appropriate at this time.
+Killary Harbour, at present, has major issues with existing sites due to overstocking, lack of growth and seed availability.
+Additional licensed areas would not improve this situation.

 Note: Tabs may contain additional information which is subject to redaction if transmitted to third parties.